WilliamQLiu/williamqliu.github.io/_posts/2017-07-26-aws-redshift.md

 ---
 layout: post
-title: AWS Redshift and Redshift Spectrum
+title: Amazon Redshift and Redshift Spectrum
 ---

 # {{ page.title }}

-# Background
+# Summary

-We have the following:
+Amazon Redshift

+__Amazon Redshift__ is a fully managed petabyte-scaled data warehouse service.
+An Amazonn Redshift data warehouse is a collection of computing resources called __nodes__, that are organized into a group called a __cluster__.
+Each cluster runs an Amazon Redshift engine and contains one or more databases.
+Redshift manages all the work of provisioning capacity, monitoring, and backup of the cluster.

+Redshift creates one database when you provision a cluster and you're able to add additional databases from your initial database.
+Each db can create tables, load data, and run queries.
+Note that Redshift has roots that are based off of Postgres.

+Amazon Redshift Spectrum

+**Amazon Redshift Spectrum** allows you to run SQL queries against unstructured data in AWS S3.
+You can use open data formats like CSV, TSV, Parquet, Sequence, and RCFile.
+AWS Redshift is Amazon's data warehouse solution.
+Most databases store data in **rows**, but Redshift is a **column** datastore.
+You're able to create Redshift tables and query data using __Redshift Spectrum__.

+# Redshift Data Warehouse System Architecture

+In an Amazon Redshift data warehouse, we have the following architecture:

 * Client Applications connect (with JDBC or ODBC) to a Leader Node
-* The Leader Node then connects to a Data Warehouse Center
+* The Leader Node then connects to a Data Warehouse Cluster (e.g. Compute Node 1 with many nodes, Compute Node 2 with many nodes)

 Amazon Redshift is based on PostgreSQL so most existing SQL client applications will work with minimal changes.
 Communication is done through Amazon Redshift's